 Not only can black fly bites be painful, itchy, and cause a strange numbness, but they can also transmit bloodborne pathogens.
 It’s not exceptionally common for a human to contract a disease from a black fly, but because black flies do feed on blood, the possibility cannot be ruled out.
 To date, an illness known as River Blindness is the most common disease contracted from black flies in countries other than the United States.

 Perhaps the most obvious reason to get rid of black flies is to decrease the chances of an allergic reaction taking the life of a loved one, a pet, or even your livestock if you run a farm.
+That kind of loss can’t really be made up.

-Chemical & Physical Black Fly Control
+Best Chemical & Physical Black Fly Control Methods

 Pyrethrin-based insect foggers, like Raid Yard Guard Outdoor Fogger and Spectracide Bug Stop Insect Killer, provide an immediate, but temporary, relief from black flies.
 Some people will tell you that this should be your last resort when controlling any insect population in your yard, but pyrethrins biodegrade quite readily.
 In other words, you don’t need to worry about poisoning your family or the environment when you’re using pyrethrins.
 This doesn’t mean you shouldn’t use caution; cats are particularly sensitive to pyrethrins.
 Just remember that this is a temporary form of black fly control, and black flies are known to fly several miles before finding a blood meal.